Energy Rates Explained

-The challenge of electricity in New England
+The Challenge of Electricity in New England

-Electricity is created by various means in the United States, primarily from natural gas, nuclear energy and coal.
-Additionally electricity is increasingly created from renewable sources such as wind, hydropower, solar power, biomass, wind, and geothermal.
-In New England more than 50% of electricity comes from natural gas-fired plants.
+Electricity is created by various means in the United States, primarily from natural gas, nuclear energy, and coal.
+Additionally, electricity is increasingly created from renewable sources such as wind, hydropower, solar power, biomass, wind, and geothermal.
+In New England, more than 50% of electricity comes from natural gas-fired plants.

 The challenge with natural gas as a primary fuel source is two-fold.
-New England has limited pipeline capacity, so getting enough gas into New England to accommodate the required capacity between power plants and natural gas heated homes can create a strain on supply.
+New England has limited pipeline capacity, so getting enough gas into New England to accommodate the required capacity between power plants and natural gas-heated homes can create a strain on supply.
 Where there is a lack of supply of anything and greater demand there are usually higher prices.
 Secondly, the war in Asia has created a shortage of natural gas throughout the world, creating more scarcity and therefore higher prices.
 This affects New England more than other areas.

 Groton Utilities does its best to maintain a stable energy supply cost and keep rates below the regional average.
-Under normal circumstances we can use our rate stabilization fund to keep supply cost fluctuations from affecting customer electrical rates.
-If outside influences reach a point where we can no longer absorb higher wholesale energy costs then we may need to adjust the PPA (Purchased Power Adjustment) portion of customer’s energy bills.
+Under normal circumstances, we can use our rate stabilization fund to keep supply cost fluctuations from affecting customer electrical rates.
+If outside influences reach a point where we can no longer absorb higher wholesale energy costs then we may need to adjust the PPA (Purchased Power Adjustment) portion of the customer's energy bills.

 While we do our very best to avoid such adjustments it is a natural part of rising energy costs and must occasionally be done to remain fiscally responsible.

 What Customers Can Do